obiwanjacobi/Zlang/docs/compiler/compiler.md

 ---

-> TBD: compiler extensions. plugins that supplier code.
+> TBD: compiler extensions. plugins that supplies code.
 Do we allow language extension?

 > Compiler as static analyzer / linter